-Cities that include Nature-based Solutions in their plans as part of their urban strategy can achieve an integrated transformaURBAN GreenUP - Handbook Executive summary tion and build a new relationship between nature and citizens.
+Cities that include Nature-based Solutions in their plans as part of their urban strategy can achieve an integrated transformation and build a new relationship between nature and citizens.

 Projects such as the URBAN GreenUP contribute to building evidence that promotes policies and strategies conducive to urban planning more conducive to the implementation of NbS instead of grey solutions or conventional green infrastructure.